 The Body Problem

 While research is still limited, a 2005 study by the Oregon Research Institute1 revealed that walking on uneven floors lowers blood pressure and improves balance.
 Eating on the floor has many health claims such as aiding digestion and regulating blood circulation and appetite.
-Add in the general consensus that moving and stretching your body throughout the day is good for you and it’s clear the easy flat path isn’t so efficient in the long run.
+Add in the general consensus that moving and stretching your body throughout the day is good for you and it’s clear the easy path isn’t so easy in the long run.

 Architects Arakawa and Madeline Gins are trailblazers in this regard.
-They create architecture that make you think with your body.
-By integrating floors that challenge you, you’re forced to use balance and bodily awareness.
+Their projects reject smooth predictability in favour of uneven terrain that forces occupants to think with their bodies.
+Sloped floors, unexpected level changes, and unstable surfaces demand balance and bodily awareness.
 As Gins states, “There’s no straight line on our feet or our bodies.” .
-A common criticism is accessibility.
-Yet visitors—including those with disabilities—reported increased stability and awareness in spaces like the Bioscleave House.

 The Soul Problem

 While there are clear measurable bodily improvements through floorplay, Hundertwasser argues it’s also benefits the soul, “If modern man is forced to walk on flat asphalt and concrete floors… a crucial part of man withers and dies.
-This has catastrophic consequences for the soul, the equilibrium, the well being and the health of man.”.
+This has catastrophic consequences for the soul, the equilibrium, the well being and the health of man”.

 “The flat floor is an invention of architects.
 It suits machines, not humans.”